Little walks and sweet detours that drift beyond maps.

 Thumbnail

-Before we even set foot on Boracay, friends who had visited the island kept telling us: you absolutely have to try the legendary giant burger that's bigger than your face.
+Before we even set foot on Boracay, friends who had visited the island kept telling us, “You absolutely have to try the legendary face-sized burger that’s famously bigger than your face.”

-That famous burger is served at a cool American-style diner located inside D'Mall, called SteamPunk—yes, the name alone gives off serious hipster vibes, and the place totally lives up to it.
+That famous burger is served at SteamPunk, a cool American-style diner located inside D’Mall Boracay.
+The name alone gives off serious hipster vibes, and the place totally lives up to them.

-Even before stepping inside, you can spot SteamPunk's retro motorcycle proudly displayed at the entrance.
-It’s flashy and hard to miss—even if you’re just wandering through D'Mall with no set plan, chances are you’ll be drawn to this eye-catching American restaurant. ...full story ››
+Even before stepping inside, you can spot SteamPunk’s retro motorcycle proudly displayed at the entrance.
+It’s flashy and hard to miss—even if you’re just wandering through D’Mall with no set plan, chances are you’ll be drawn in by this eye-catching American restaurant.

 Thumbnail

-Mang Inasal is one of the most famous Filipino fast food chains, known for serving authentic, budget-friendly Filipino grilled meals rather than typical burgers and fries.
-With hundreds of locations across the Philippines and two branches in Boracay, it's a go-to spot for both locals and tourists craving traditional flavors.
+Mang Inasal is one of the most famous Filipino fast food chains, known for serving authentic, budget-friendly Filipino grilled dishes instead of the usual burgers and fries.
+With hundreds of locations across the Philippines and two branches in Boracay, it’s a go-to spot for both locals and tourists craving classic Filipino flavors.

-Don’t let the term “fast food” mislead you—Mang Inasal specializes in savory barbecue dishes like grilled chicken legs, wings, and pork skewers, each served with a hearty portion of white rice.
-This is fast food, Filipino style—simple, smoky, and full of local soul. ...full story ››
+Don’t let the term “fast food” fool you—Mang Inasal specializes in savory Filipino barbecue dishes such as grilled chicken legs, wings, and pork skewers, each served with a hearty portion of white rice.
+This is fast food, Filipino style—simple, smoky, and full of local character. ...full story ››

 Thumbnail